-- The European Spanish dub of Sailor Moon, which was known for changing almost every name for totally different Spanish names, changed "Mamoru Chiba" to "Armando Chiba".
+- The European Spanish dub, which was known for changing almost every name for totally different Spanish names, changed "Mamoru Chiba" to "Armando Chiba".

 - The European Spanish dub of Kiki's Delivery Service had Kiki renamed Nikki, since Kiki is a slang word in Spanish associated with sex.

 - Similarly, the Filipino dub changed her name since "Kiki" is slang for "pussy."

 - The reason Laputa is known as Castle in the Sky in the US is because "la puta" is Spanish for "the whore" and when they have to say the name of the titular city they pronounce it "LAP-uta" with the emphasis on the first syllable to differentiate it from the Spanish term.
 The name is taken from a place in Gullivers Travels (see Literature below), and Jonathan Swift probably knew what it meant.
 He was a very bitter person.

 - The latin american dub of Magic Knight Rayearth changes Mokona to Nikona, as it sounds very similar to "moco" (Snot) or "mocosa" (Lit.
 Snotty, also means brat)